 Through its ongoing work with the network, Synergos expects to be supporting systems changing work at the provincial and national level.

 An example: Isibindi.
-Under the President’s mandate to provide youth employment on a large scale, a member of LINC, NACCW (the National Association of Child and Youth Care Workers), in partnership with Synergos, are working in collaboration with the Department of Social Development to roll out capacity building for 10,000 childcare workers throughout the country.
+Under the President’s mandate to provide youth employment on a large scale, a member of LINC, NACCW (the National Association of Child and Youth Care Workers), is working in collaboration with the Department of Social Development and local NGOs to roll out capacity building for 10,000 childcare workers throughout the country.
 This initiative is expected to improve services access and quality for 5,000,000 children in South Africa.